toolbox4minecraft/amidst/README.md

 Amidst **can**:

-* generate an overview of a world from a given seed and Minecraft version
+* render an overview of a world from a given seed and Minecraft version
 * save an image of the map
 * use a save game
 * display biome information